The Geometry of Hidden Modes in Distance-Based Formation Control: Preliminaries

 A formation of $n$ agents is modeled as a \emph{framework} $(\Gcal, p)$, where $\Gcal=(\Vcal, \Ecal)$ is an undirected graph with a vertex set $\Vcal=\{1,\dots,n\}$ and an edge set $\Ecal$ of size $m=|\Ecal|$.
 The vector $p \in \mathbb{R}^{nd}$ is the stacked vector of agent positions.
 A reference configuration, used to define the desired inter-agent distances, is denoted $p^*$.

-The shape of the framework is encoded by the vector of squared inter-agent distances, known as the \emph{rigidity function}, $r(p) \,:\,\mathbb{R}^{nd} \times \mathcal G \to \mathbb{R}^m$, with
+The shape of the framework is encoded by the vector of squared inter-agent distances, known as the \emph{rigidity function}, $r(p) \,:\,\mathbb{R}^{nd} \to \mathbb{R}^m$, with

-The first-order change in these distances due to an infinitesimal motion $v \in \mathbb{R}^{nd}$ about the reference configuration $p^*$ is given by the Taylor expansion $r(p^*+tv) - r(p^*) = t R(p^*)v + o(t^2)$, where the Jacobian $R(p^*) := \nabla_p r(p)|_{p=p^*}$ is the \emph{rigidity matrix} evaluated at $p^*$.
+The first-order change in these distances due to an infinitesimal motion $v \in \mathbb{R}^{nd}$ about the reference configuration $p^*$ is given by the Taylor expansion $r(p^*+tv) - r(p^*) = t R(p^*)v + o(t^2)$, where the Jacobian $R(p^*) := \nabla_p r(p)|_{p=p^*} \in \mathbb{R}^{m\times nd}$ is the \emph{rigidity matrix} evaluated at $p^*$ (\cite{rigidity_of_graphs_1_asimow_roth, rigidity_of_graphs_2_asimow_roth}).

-An infinitesimal motion $v$ that preserves all edge lengths to first order is called an \emph{infinitesimal flex}, and must satisfy $R(p^*)v = 0$.
-The set of all such flexes forms the nullspace $\ker(R(p^*))$.
-Any \acf{rbm} of the entire framework is a trivial infinitesimal flex - these are the rotations and translations of the configuration.
-A framework is \emph{infinitesimally rigid} if the only infinitesimal flexes are the \ac{rbm}s, meaning the nullspace of the rigidity matrix is precisely the space of infinitesimal \ac{rbm}s.
-For a generic framework in $\mathbb{R}^2$, this is equivalent to the rank condition $\rank(R(p^*)) = 2n-3$.
+Any distance-preserving first order motion must reside in the nullspace $\ker(R(p^*))$.
+These allowable motions fall into two distinct physical categories: \ac{rbms}, representing trivial translations and rotations of the entire configuration, and \emph{infinitesimal flexes}, representing internal shape deformations.
+A framework is infinitesimally rigid if $\ker(R(p^*))$ consists entirely of \ac{rbms}, completely lacking any internal flexes (\cite{connelly2005generic}).
+For a generic framework in $\mathbb{R}^2$, this is equivalent to the rank condition $\rank(R(p^*))=2n-3$ (\cite{laman1970graphs}).

 The rigidity matrix also defines two other fundamental subspaces.
 The nullspace of its transpose, $\ker(R(p^*)^\top)$, is the space of \emph{self-stresses}.
 A non-zero self-stress is a set of tensions and compressions on the edges that self-equilibrate at every node.
-By the fundamental theorem of linear algebra, the image of the transpose, $\image(R(p^*)^\top)$, is the orthogonal complement to the space of \ac{rbm}s.
+By the fundamental theorem of linear algebra, the image of the transpose, $\image(R(p^*)^\top)$, is the orthogonal complement to the space of RBMs.
 It therefore represents the space of all infinitesimal \emph{deformations}.
-For a comprehensive treatment of rigidity theory, see \cite{rigidity_of_graphs_2_asimow_roth, connelly2005generic}.